- Events Calendar

 - The user assumes all responsibility for his/her use.

 - Users are reminded to follow Netiquette (Internet etiquette) and to be responsible and courteous to other users.

 - Librarians will be available to assist users in accessing information.

 - If a user's behavior becomes inappropriate, the Library reserves the right to end the session.

-- Users wishing to save material are responsible for bringing and using their own disks.
-Downloading from a disk to a Library computer is not allowed.
+- Users wishing to save material are responsible for bringing and using their own storage media.
+Downloading from personal storage media to a Library computer is not allowed.